Importance of Having a Fit PregnancyMay 23, 2021

 Can I lose weight while pregnant?

-The first exercise I suggest is like an inner thigh stretch essentially, you keep your butt cheeks on the exercise ball and extend one leg up to the side as you keep your other leg bent and supported.
+The first exercise I suggest is like an inner thigh stretch.
+Essentially, you keep your butt cheeks on the exercise ball and extend one leg up to the side as you keep your other leg bent and supported.
 You're just stretching out that inner thigh.
-It attaches up into our pelvis and when you're in the stretch, you can also use the ball for some movement that can help release tension in different planes as well.
-You can also give yourself a little bit of a rocking back and forth movement.
+It attaches up into our pelvis, and when you're in the stretch, you can also use the ball for some movement that can help release tension in different planes as well.
+You can also give yourself a little bit of rocking back-and-forth movement.
 Repeat on the other side.

 This stretch is good for labour preparation, stalled labour, or if you find that you're not progressing.
 These two exercises can be helpful if you want to try some movements where you have some asymmetry like this in your pelvis and keep moving.

-The stereotype of giving birth on your back, laying down doesn’t have to be your labour experience.
+The stereotype of giving birth on your back and laying down doesn’t have to be your labour experience.
 You can be an active participant and move around.

 If you hear the words “failure to progress” or “stalled labour”, get up from whatever position you're in, grab a ball, start moving your pelvis, stay upright, and try to get those asymmetrical movements going to help shift the baby down in and out.
 Having an exercise ball available can be so helpful for doing these stretches in your birthing location of choice.

 Staying fit during pregnancy is a great goal and an achievable one if you exercise safely.
-Learn from prenatal fitness experts who are Core Confidence Specialists , try the 28 Day Birth Like A Boss Challenge or Prepare to Push and position yourself for the best possible labour experience.
+Learn from prenatal fitness experts who are Core Confidence Specialists, try the Buff Muff Prenatal Program housed in the Buff Muff App, and position yourself for the best possible labour experience.